smtLasalle/CEPARCO_G6_MP1/README.md

 | - | - | - | - | - |
 | Debug | 702.918997 | 493.658220 | 314.526787 | 282.809700 |
 | Release | 419.571883 | 489.864893 | 333.865140 | 280.233303 |

+With an even larger array size, the trend continues with YMM showing the best performance.
+However, it's notable that in Release mode, the performance of x86 and YMM are quite close, with x86 slightly outperforming XMM.
+This could indicate that for extremely large data sets, the overhead of managing SIMD operations might reduce some of the performance advantages of YMM and XMM.

 ## Result analysis and discussion
 Analyzing the runtime data across different implementations (C, x86, XMM, YMM) and compilation modes (Debug and Release) reveals that SIMD implementations using YMM registers consistently offer the lowest runtimes, underscoring the performance superiority of wider registers that can process more data per cycle.
 Transitioning from Debug to Release mode significantly enhances performance across all methods, with the most notable improvements seen in the C implementation, suggesting that high-level C benefits extensively from compiler optimizations like inlining and loop unrolling.
 Although YMM maintains a performance lead in Release mode, the gaps between YMM, XMM, and x86 narrow, indicating that compiler optimizations help optimize x86 and XMM implementations closer to YMM's efficiency.
 Moreover, YMM shows minimal performance variability between Debug and Release modes, highlighting its performance reliance on inherent hardware capabilities rather than compiler enhancements, thus demonstrating the importance of choosing appropriate programming and optimization strategies based on specific performance needs and environmental contexts.